mprinc/vuejs.org/src/v2/guide/render-function.md

 }
 ```

-If you really want to duplicate the same element/component many times, you can do so with a factory function.
+If you really want to duplicate the same element/component many times, you can do so with a <span class='definition'>factory function</span>.
 For example, the following render function is a perfectly valid way of rendering 20 identical paragraphs:

 ``` js
 render: function (createElement) {